the-zincoin/2D-Minecraft-in-CPython/README.md

-# This is a 2d clone of Minecraft owned by Mojang AB.
+# This is a 2D Clone of Minecraft written in CPython, Pygame and prim-Zinc

 ### This is the first official released development version and is a still ongoing development.